 |

-Are the cooling fans running at high speeds?
+Are the cooling system fans running at high speed?

 |